MissionBit/MB_Portal/README.md

 ### Prerequisites

 The following are the libraries you'll need in order for this to work on your machine and the commands necessary to install each of them, ommitted but necessary are `python`, `pip` and `postgresql`.
-If you're brand new to python, see the `Getting Started With Mission Bit and Python` section for a list of commands that will get you set up properly.
+If you're brand new to python, see the `Getting Started With Mission Bit and Python Django` section for a list of commands that will get you set up properly.

 ```
 certifi==2019.3.9